ZXShady/proposals/alternative_free_function_call_syntax.md

 This paper provides a way to call free functions in a way that visually resembles member function calls, while avoiding the pitfalls of implicit lookup, breaking changes or virtual call ambiguity.

-1. Explicit Extension Methods: Allows libraries to provide functionality for existing types, enabling users to call these functions with a fluent syntax by explicitly naming the providing namespace (e.g., `vec.MyMath::normalize()`).
+1. Explicit Extension Methods: Allows libraries to provide functionality for existing types, enabling users to call these functions with a fluent syntax by explicitly naming the providing namespace (e.g., `matrix.Math::translate(position)`).

 2. Better tooling for IDEs
     Today, IDEs struggle to offer useful auto completions for free functions like `std::size(x)` because they lack context on the object it will operate on :

     ```cpp
     X x;
-    std::?? // / IDE can’t suggest std::size(x)
+    std::?? // IDE can’t suggest std::size(x) has to suggest everything
     ```

     After this proposal